 - 1/4 cup golden raisins, I roughly chopped my raisins

-Place rack in the center reheat oven to 375 degrees.
-Lightly coat an 8x8 inch square pan with cooking spray.
+Place rack in the center of the oven and preheat to 375 degrees.
+Lightly coat an 8×8 inch square pan with cooking spray.

 In a medium bowl, stir together the oats, flour, cinnamon, baking powder, and salt.
 In a separate large bowl, combine the milk, applesauce, egg, honey, peanut butter, and vanilla.

 Pour the dry ingredients into the wet mixture and stir to combine.
 The batter will be very wet.
 Fold in the diced banana and golden raisins, then pour into the prepared baking pan.

 Bake for 35 minutes or until thickened and golden and a toothpick inserted in the center comes out clean.